Ternary computer: History

-Unbalanced ternary

-Ternary computing can be implemented in terms of unbalanced ternary, which uses the three digits 0, 1, 2.
-The original 0 and 1 are explained as an ordinary Binary computer, but instead uses 2 as leakage current.

-The world's first unbalanced ternary semiconductor design on a large wafer was implemented by the research team led by Kim Kyung-rok at Ulsan National Institute of Science and Technology in South Korea, which will help development of low power and high computing microchips in the future.
-This research theme was selected as one of the future projects funded by Samsung in 2017, published on July 15, 2019.

-Potential future applications
+Future applications and research

 With the advent of mass-produced binary components for computers, ternary computers have diminished in significance.
 However, Donald Knuth argues that they will be brought back into development in the future to take advantage of ternary logic's elegance and efficiency.
 One possible way this could happen is by combining an optical computer with the ternary logic system.
 A ternary computer using fiber optics could use dark as 0 and two orthogonal polarizations of light as +1 and −1.

 The Josephson junction has been proposed as a balanced ternary memory cell, using circulating superconducting currents, either clockwise, counterclockwise, or off.
 "The advantages of the proposed memory circuit are capability of high speed computation, low power consumption and very simple construction with fewer elements due to the ternary operation."

-Ternary computers in popular culture
+Ternary computing shows promise for implementing fast ternary large language models (LLMs) and potentially other AI applications, in lieu of floating point arithmetic.

+With the emergence of carbon nanotube transistors, many research projects have shown interest in designing ternary logic gates using them.
+Between 2020 and 2024, more than 100 papers about this subject were published on IEEE Xplore.